2021 AMC 10A Spring 考试题目

 Answer: E

-Let the heights of the narrow wide cones be \(h_1\) and \(h_2\) respectively.
+Let the initial liquid heights in the narrow and wide cones be h1h_1 and h2h_2.
+Since the liquid volumes are equal,

 Thus, E is the correct answer.